django/django/docs/introduction.rst

 This means that, unlike Django views, consumers are long-running.
-They can also be short-running - after all, HTTP requests can also be served by consumers - but they're built around the idea of living for a little while.
+They can also be short-running - after all, HTTP requests can also be served by consumers - but they're built around the idea of living for a little while (they live for the duration of a *scope*, as we described above).

 A basic consumer looks like this::